yng-trouble/hexlet-git/README.md

-No code No pain
+No code No pain\n
-experiment with amend
+experiment with amend\n
-BIG DRILL
+BIG DRILL\n
 rank 1 all roles all servers